Skip to main content

 Confirm eligibility

-You can include an age restriction when setting up your event, such as "This event is suitable for ages 18 and over."
-However, these restrictions aren’t automatically enforced during the booking process.
+You can set an age restriction for your event, such as "This event is suitable for ages 18 and over."
+To ensure customers meet the requirements, you can use the checkbox booking field option so they can confirm their age during checkout.

 Booking field edit screen with the 'Data type' option highlighted.